In the West Tamar Council area, Health Care and Social Assistance is the largest employer, generating 985 local jobs in 2018/19.

-Employment (total) is the most accurate and up to date measure of the total number of people employed in West Tamar Council area.
+Employment (total) is the most accurate and up to date measure of the total number of people employed in the West Tamar Council area.
 The statistics are modelled by NIEIR to correct for the known undercount of jobs recorded in the Census.
-They estimate the total number of persons employed in an industry sector (full-time and part-time) in Northern Tasmania Region regardless of where they live.
+They estimate the total number of persons employed in an industry sector (full-time and part-time) in the West Tamar Council area regardless of where they live.
 They are updated annually.

 Estimated total employment by industry should not be considered as a "Full-Time Equivalent" measure as different industries will have different ratios of part-time and full time employees.
 Full-time employment by industry statistics are also available.